Working in Leeds

 While Leeds has all of the metropolitain liveliness expected of a prominent UK city, its piece de resistance has to be its proximity to the sublime Yorkshire countryside.
 When city life gets overwhelming, you’ll never be far from a weekend break in more peaceful surroundings.

 With three universities to stimulate it, the nightlife in Leeds is not something to be missed, so you’ll always have the prospect of letting your hair down at the weekend.
-If you’d prefer something a little more refined, check out the Grand Theatre and Opera House; both have diverse programmes of entertainment from local and national companies.
+If you’d prefer something a little more refined, check out the Grand Theatre, which has diverse programmes of entertainment from local and national companies.

-With a couple of larger music venues - the O2 Academy and First Direct Arena - serving as tour stops for national and international artists, and the inimitable Leeds Festival occurring every year, Leeds certainly knows how to please the crowds when it comes to music.
+With a couple of larger music venues serving as tour stops for national and international artists, and the inimitable Leeds Festival occurring every year, Leeds certainly knows how to please the crowds when it comes to music.
 There are also a series of intimate music venues to accomodate more niche interests, too.

-- Visit the Tetley - rather than indulging in a beer, you can instead expect to see up-and-coming contemporary art, with a variety of contemporary exhibitions now gracing the walls of this former brewery.
+- Visit the The Tetley; rather than indulging in a beer, you can instead expect to see up-and-coming contemporary art, with a variety of contemporary exhibitions now gracing the walls of this former brewery.

 - For something less fancy, satisfy your street food cravings at Trinity Kitchen, which hosts a rotation of six new street food vans every eight weeks.